AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Resource assurances/Capacity reservations/Purchase an immediate capacity reservation.md

 When you purchase an immediate capacity reservation, you must specify attributes such as instance type, zone, and operating system.
 After the capacity reservation is purchased, the provision of resources that have matching attributes is guaranteed.

+**Note:** Resource Assurance is in invitational preview.
+To use Resource Assurance, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 ## Procedure

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).